Wolfram syndrome: Other disorders – caused by dominant mutations in the WFS1 gene

-WFS2
+CISD2-Wolfram Syndrome

-Wolfram Syndrome Type 2 (WFS2) is a subtype of Wolfram Syndrome caused by a mutation in the CDGSH iron-sulfur domain-containing protein 2 gene (CISD2 gene).
+CISD2-Wolfram Syndrome is a subtype of Wolfram Syndrome caused by a mutation in the CDGSH iron-sulfur domain-containing protein 2 gene (CISD2 gene).
 CISD2 is a protein coding gene that is primarily found on the endoplasmic reticulum (ER), though some studies have shown that it can also be localized in the mitochondrial outer membrane.
-Mutation of this gene effects the protein folding of the ER and functions of the mitochondria, which leads to the signs and symptoms seen in those with WFS2.
+Mutation of this gene effects the protein folding of the ER and functions of the mitochondria, which leads to the signs and symptoms seen in those with CISD2-Wolfram Syndrome.
 In some cases, mutation of the gene can lead to premature aging, mitophagy and mitochondrial dysfunction.
-In studies using mice, WFS2 caused a decrease in ER Ca2+ and increase in mitochondrial Ca2+.
+In studies using mice, loss of function of CISD2 caused a decrease in ER Ca2+ and increase in mitochondrial Ca2+.
 This causes an increase in stress to the ER and activates an unfolded protein response (UPR).
-Further studies are still needed to better understand WFS2 and the neurodegenerative effects it has.
+Further studies are still needed to better understand CISD2-Wolfram Syndrome and the neurodegenerative effects it has.

-Clinical features of both WFS1 and WFS2 are diabetes mellitus, optic atrophy/neuropathy, sensorineural deafness, and genitourinary problems.
+Clinical features of both WFS1-Wolfram syndrome and CISD2-Wolfram syndrome are diabetes mellitus, optic atrophy/neuropathy, sensorineural deafness, and genitourinary problems.
 Although both types have some overlapping symptoms, there are some differences that help us distinguish between the two.
 One of the main ones is that WFS2, it is not associated with diabetes insipidus or psychiatric disorders but is instead associated with higher bleed risks and peptic ulcers.

 CISD2 gene consists of 3 exons on chromosome 4q24, which encodes the protein NAF-1 (nutrient deprivation autophagy factor-1).
 Therefore, if WFS2 were suspected in a patient, it may help to do a gene sequencing of the three exons and their intronic regions for a genetic analysis.

-WFS2 is the rarest and most recently discovered subtype of Wolfram syndrome.
+CISD2-Wolfram syndrome is the rarest and most recently discovered subtype of Wolfram syndrome.

 Epidemiology

 Wolfram syndrome is considered a rare autosomal recessive neurodegenerative disease.
 According to the draft International Classification of Disease (ICD-11), Wolfram syndrome is classified as a rare specified diabetes mellitus.
-The disease is estimated to affect 1 in 160,000 to 770,00.
-More specifically, the disease prevalence is 1 in 770,00 in the UK, 1 in 710,000 in Japan, 1 in 100,00 in North America, 0.74 in 1,000,000 in Italy, 1 in 68,000 in Lebanon and the highest prevalence is 1 in 54,478 in a small area of Sicily (Italy).
+The disease is estimated to affect 1 in 160,000 to 770,000.
+More specifically, the disease prevalence is 1 in 770,000 in the UK, 1 in 710,000 in Japan, 1 in 100,000 in North America, 0.74 in 1,000,000 in Italy, 1 in 68,000 in Lebanon and the highest prevalence is 1 in 54,478 in a small area of Sicily (Italy).
 It is believed that the populations with high prevalence have high-rate of consanguinity.
 The frequency of WSF1 mutation carrier is estimated to be 1 in 354 in the UK population and the disease is estimated to affect 1 out of 150 patient with juvenile-onset insulin-independent diabetes mellitus.